 All CPP diplomates certified prior to January 1, 2023, begin their initial certification period on January 1, 2023, and end their initial certification period will be on December 31, 2025.

 At the end of the certification period, CPP diplomates are required to document 36 hours of continuing education during their current certification period.
 The 36 hours will include POCT specific education (Category 1; 24 hours minimum) and may also include general laboratory medicine education (Category 2; 12 hours maximum).

 Continuing education hours generally equate to an equivalent number of contact hours or CE credit.
-AACC’s ACCENT credit and ACCME’s CME credit are commonly accepted types of CE credit.
+The Association for Diagnostics & Laboratory Medicine’s (formerly AACC) ACCENT credit and ACCME’s CME credit are commonly accepted types of CE credit.

 There may be other acceptable accreditation programs and CE credits.
 Any accreditation program being considered should be well-established and well-recognized in the field.
 This can be determined by history, breadth, and acceptance by other organizations or bureaus as valid education currency.
 The program should also have established processes to prevent bias, ensure scientific integrity, and relevancy to clinical laboratory practice.
 The accreditation statement and mission statement are especially important to determining whether the CE credit is relevant to diplomate audiences.
 Contact [email protected] if you have questions about a specific accreditation program or corresponding CE credits.

 Required Continuing education

 |Category 1: 24 credit minimum

 POCT specific CE from an accredited provider.

 |Category 2: 12 credits maximum

 General laboratory CE from professional activities OR an accredited provider.